AmirHoshen/Polynom/README.md

-this project represents a Polynom and Monom when each of them have functions that can be applied on them. the class Monom represent a Monom from the shape a*x^b where: a(coefficient) is a real number and b(power) is a non-negative natural number, and methods that perform manipulations on the monom such as: add, subtract, multiply, derivative, f(x), copy, equals and toString.
+this project represents a Polynom and Monom when each of them have functions that can be applied on them. the class Monom represent a Monom from the shape a*x^b where: a(coefficient) is a real number and b(power) is a non-negative natural number, and the methods that perform manipulations on the monom such as: add, subtract, multiply, derivative, f(x), copy, equals and toString.

 the class Polynom represent a Polynom from the shape   a*X1^b + a*X2^b + .... + a*x(n)^b